getgauge/gauge-ts/docs/index.md

 ```

-## Editor (authoring) and Debugging Supoort
+## Editor (authoring) and Debugging Support

 Gauge supports [LSP](https://blog.getgauge.io/gauge-and-the-language-server-protocol-c56fbcfba177) which can be used to used to integrate Gauge with any (if it supports) LSP.
 Gauge has it's official plugin for [Visual Studio Code](https://github.com/getgauge/gauge-vscode/blob/master/README.md) which allows author/debug to write their tests in multiple language.

-Gauge-Ts follows the protocol and implements the API's reuired by gauge to support a langauge.
-Install the `gauge` plugin for VS Code for a rich editing and debugging sopprt with Gauge and Typescript.
+Gauge-Ts follows the protocol and implements the apis required by gauge to support a language.
+Install the `gauge` plugin for VS Code for a rich editing and debugging support with Gauge and Typescript.

 ## Contact & Support